npentrel/devrel-strategy-sbs/Step 2: Know your team & initiatives/naomi-pentrel-personal-intro.md

 **Family:**
 - My partner is Joe
+- My dog is Ernie - a small rescue toy poodle (possibly a poochon)
 - My sister, her partner, and my two lovely niblings all live in Germany

 **Biggest dream:**